Research output per year

 I look at how particular places at particular times feel to those living through them, by asking people what they want the world to be like in the future.

-My PhD thesis (2022) was entitled ‘What do you want the world to be like in the future?’
+This book builds on my PhD thesis (2022), which was entitled ‘What do you want the world to be like in the future?’
 Utopian ethnography in the crisis-ordinary of late 2010s Pátra, Greece.
-It looked specifically at the felt reverberations of the post-2008 crisis, long since become ordinary, among a variety of different social groups prefiguring, in different ways, futures they identified as desirable.
+It ethnographically explored the felt reverberations of the post-2008 crisis, long since become ordinary, among a variety of different social groups prefiguring, in different ways, futures they identified as desirable.

 Research output: Chapter in Book/Report/Conference proceeding › Chapter